ollieread/multiauth/README.md

 	php artisan multiauth:reminders-table

+Likewise, if you want to clear all reminders, you have to run the following command.

+	php artisan multiauth:clear-reminders

 The `reminders-controller` command has been removed, as it wouldn't work with the way this package handles authentication.
 I do plan to look into this in the future.